manishahluwalia/shw-sjc-2017-demo-cluster/README.txt

 ./run-insecure-cluster.sh

 This will start up the cluster using docker compose.
 Hit Ctrl-C to terminate the cluster.
+Keep this running in the foreground (to monitor progress and spot errors).
+The first time you run this, it will take a few minutes to pull the images, this is a one-time step.
+Then, in a couple of minutes or so, the cluster should be up.

 While the cluster is running, you can: